 To provide refinement links that add helpful search terms to user queries, use the

-Rewrite element in the Custom Search XML annotations file.
+Rewrite element in the Programmable Search XML annotations file.
 The element appends the search terms to your users' queries when they click a refinement link.
 The

 Rewrite element can have up to 100 characters, all of which should be lowercase, except for uppercase search operators such as